Laurel, Virginia

-Laurel is a census-designated place (CDP) in western Henrico County, Virginia.
-The population was 16,713 at the 2010 United States Census.
-It is the county seat of Henrico County.
+Laurel is a census-designated place (CDP) in western Henrico County, Virginia, United States, named after the number of laurel trees in the area.
+The population was 17,769 at the 2020 United States Census.

-It is the location of the Laurel Skate Park.
+Laurel is the location of the Laurel Skate Park.
 The bowl was recently filled in with smooth concrete and the vertical ramp removed to make way for safer amenities.

 Laurel is the location of the Laurel Industrial School Historic District.

 History

-Laurel's previous names include Hungary, Hungary Station, Jenningsville, and School.
+Laurel's previous names include Hungary; Hungary Station; Jenningsville, so named because the Jennings family, who were large landholders and have a family gravesite at the site of the historic district; and School.
 In the 19th century, Laurel was a stop on the Richmond, Fredericksburg and Potomac (RF&P) Railroad.
 It was a spur line that connected the coalfields in western Henrico with the rail network.
 During the Civil War, the station was burned.
 Union Army Colonel Ulric Dahlgren's body was secretly buried there in March 1864; the body was later re-interred to Philadelphia.
 The RF&P railroad is succeeded by CSX Transportation, which still operates on the same rights-of-way.

 The A.A.
 Harvey General Store was built c.
 1910 to serve the community.
 Over the years, the building has undergone several transformations.
 It went from general store to housing.
 It then became the Crystal Ice Co. and the Laurel Post Office, where Lillian Merkle was Postmaster.
 The Post Office was one of only a few in the United States that was privately owned.
 The building was completely restored in 1991 to its present use as the Laurel Gallery.
 Robert Bluford, the preservationist, made efforts to ensure that the restored building stayed true to its original style.